Sabah Tshung Tsin Secondary School: Campus

 Tshung Tsin's current campus covers 9.26 acres of land off Luyang.
 The campus was officially declared open by then Chief Minister of Sabah, Tun Datu Mustapha on 15 November 1967.
 The campus mainly consists of a seven-storey activity centre, a pavilion, a fully air-conditioned hall (兆龙堂 Zhào lóng táng), an IT building, three hostels, three classroom blocks and a 3-storey office building (TreeCube).

 The activity centre.
 The School Sports Meet were being held here.

 The hall opened in November 1979 and could accommodate around 2600 people.
 The air-conditioned hall is the common venue for weekly assemblies and dialogue sessions, as well as hosting competitions and concerts, notably Hua Luo Geng Mathematics Competition and Tshung Tsin Night.

-The IT building, opened in 30 March 2022 by Huazong President Goh Tian Chuan, houses science labs, English oral rooms, computer labs, workshops and a 180-seat auditorium.
+The IT building, opened on 30 March 2022 by Huazong President Goh Tian Chuan, houses science labs, English oral rooms, computer labs, workshops and a 180-seat auditorium.
 The auditorium is located at the fourth floor and is generally used for sharing talks, academic lectures and film forums.